 Richard Henry “Harry” McDowell worked in publishing in London before returning to Ireland to become a full-time genealogist.
 His early interest in the subject was encouraged by an uncle who was a member of the Royal Irish Academy.
 While in London, he spent many hours at the Society of Genealogists Library, which was then housed not far from where he lived with his young family in Chelsea.

 Back in Ireland, Harry was delighted to find that Dr. Edward MacLysaght, former Chief Herald of Ireland, was, as always, ready to share his great knowledge of Irish families.
 His successor as Chief Herald, Gerard Slevin, became a friend, and kindly suggested that Harry should take his place at the XIIIth International Congress of Genealogical and Heraldic Sciences in London in 1976.
 As a result, he was invited to speak at the very first Australasian Genealogical Congress.

-The McDowells settled at Celbridge Lodge, once a miller’s house standing in a little park, in the historic village of Celbridge, twelve miles upstream from Dublin on the River Liffey.
-Soon clients began to visit Henry in his genealogical library, and now, almost forty years later, they still come.
+After returning to Ireland from London, the McDowells settled at Celbridge Lodge, once a miller’s house standing in a little park, in the historic village of Celbridge, twelve miles upstream from Dublin on the River Liffey.
+Soon clients began to visit Harry in his genealogical library, and for the following forty years they came.
 Celbridge Lodge has featured in Sybil Connolly’s In an Irish House and more recently in Living in Ireland by Barbara and Rene Stoeltie, published by Taschen.